Updated

 What Could Be Better

 Agentic mode still struggles with complex tasks.
-Workspace is impressive on simple changes, but multi-file architectural work regularly requires significant manual correction.
+The coding agent is impressive on simple changes, but multi-file architectural work regularly requires significant manual correction.
 Cursor’s Composer handles complex tasks materially better.

 Plugin-only architecture.
 Unlike Cursor (which is an AI-native IDE), Copilot only works as a plugin inside existing editors.
 For developers who want AI first-class throughout their workflow — not just inline suggestions — the plugin model feels limiting.